Guest Housing FAQ

 Who is eligible to use the services of Guest Housing?

-The Department of Residence Life provides short-term (Iess than 31 days) on-campus guest accommodations for persons visiting the University campus for University-related business or University-related purposes.
+The Department of Residence Life provides short-term (generally Iess than 30 days) on-campus guest accommodations for persons visiting the University campus for University-related business or University-related purposes.
 Examples include attendees participating in University summer sessions or seminars, visiting students or professors or research sponsored employees working with University faculty or staff, guest lecturers, visiting researchers or scientists, transient faculty or staff, and prospective students and parents who are visiting the University campus or participating in a University campus tour.
 UA students are not eligible for guest housing.
 If you are unsure of your eligibility, please contact the Residence Life Central Office for assistance at (907) 474-7247.

 Can minors stay in University provided Guest Housing?

 Guests eligible for housing are visiting persons who are 18 years of age or older.
 Minors are permitted as long as they are accompanied by an authorized adult or parent/legal guardian.
 Minors are not permitted to stay unaccompanied in UAF guest housing.
 Groups with minors are required to submit supplemental paperwork through University Risk Management.
 Visiting guests must present current state issued identification at check-in.

 Pets and animals are prohibited throughout all residential and dining facilities.
 Breach of this provision will result in termination of your reservation.
 Service animals for individuals with disabilities (as defined by the Americans with Disabilities Act) are permitted.

 Is Guest Housing available for persons not affiliated with the University?

 Guest Housing is not available to persons who are not affiliated with the University.

 Where or how can I apply for Guest Housing?
 Can I apply on-line?

 Currently, reservations can be made on our Guest Housing Interest form.
 Users can click on the "I would like to submit e Conference Inquiry" button and do not need to login.